jrockway/opinionated-server/README.md

 so pick a version explicitly.

-Changes that break your consuming Go code or change how your production environment will work will incrase the major version number.
+Changes that break your consuming Go code or change how your production environment will work will increase the major version number.
 Updates that add features will increase the minor version number.
 Bug fixes or small tweaks will increase the patch level.

 ## Contribution policy